18F/uswds-jekyll/pages/announcements.md

 For system downtime information see the [System Downtime page](/downtime/) for planned downtime and [SCINet Forum Announcements page](https://forum.scinet.usda.gov/c/announcements/6) (must have a SCINet account to access) about unplanned outages/system status.

+## 06-July-2021

+Connection to Ceres is currently down.
+The issue is being investigated.

 ## 22-April-2021

 SCINet has launched a new discussion forum that replaces Basecamp: